 - 5 cloves garlic

-- 2 tbsp rapeseed oil
+- 2 tablespoon rapeseed oil

 - salt and pepper to taste

-- 1 tbsp mustard seed
+- 1 tablespoon mustard seed

-- 2 tbsp rapeseed oil
+- 2 tablespoon rapeseed oil

-Put the lid on the pan and let it cook for at least 10 minutes, be sure not to let it burn or catch.
+- Put the lid on the pan and let it cook for at least 10 minutes, be sure not to let it burn or catch.
 Add a tiny bit of water if it looks like drying out.
 The longer you cook the spinach in the spices, the more delicious and unctious it becomes!

-Once the potatoes are cooked, drain and add to the spinach mixture.
+- Once the potatoes are cooked, drain and add to the spinach mixture.
 Cook another 10 minutes. (or longer.
 Again, the longer you cook this, the more the potatoes soften into the dish and become even more delicious.

-Taste for seasoning and add salt if you need it .
+- Taste for seasoning and add salt if you need it .